equinor/radix-platform/scripts/radix-zone/README.md

 - "prod.equinor.com"
 - "prod-us.radix.equinor.com"

-A radix-zone is defined by a `radix_zone_*.env` config, which should hold all env vars necessary for the running most install/bootstrap scripts.
+A radix-zone is defined by a `radix_zone_*.env` config, which should hold all env vars necessary to be able to run radix install/bootstrap scripts.

-## Components

-### Zone infrastructure
+## Radix-zone infrastructure

-   Owns:
-   - dns
-   - container-registry
-   - cluster

-   External dependencies:
+Radix has two environments:
-   - keyvault
+- "dev"
-   - resource-groups
+- "prod"

+All radix-zones belong to one of these, and can share the same infrastructure in the same environment.

+There are two special radix-zones:
-   - azure ad apps
+- "dev"

-   Config:
-   - radix_zone_x.env
+- "prod"
+These two contain the base infrastructure for the corrensponding radix environments.
+See [base-infrastructure](./base-infrastructure/README.md) for details.

+Some radix-zones have additional infrastructure, typically the dns zone.
+The boostrap/teardown scripts for each radix-zone that require their own additional infrastructure can be found in the corrensponding `./{radix-zone-name}-infrastructure/` directory.